-NOTE 26 EARNINGS PER SHARE
+NOTE 28: EARNINGS PER SHARE

-Basic EPS amounts are calculated by dividing the profit for the year attributable to equity holders of the Company by the weighted average number of Equity shares outstanding during the year.
+Basic EPS amounts are calculated by dividing the profit for the year attributable to equity holders by the weighted average number of equity shares outstanding during the year.

-Diluted EPS amounts are calculated by dividing the profit attributable to equity holders of the Company by the weighted average number of Equity shares outstanding during the year plus the weighted average number of Equity shares that would be issued on conversion of all the dilutive potential Equity shares into Equity shares.
+Diluted EPS amounts are calculated by dividing the profit attributable to equity holders by the weighted average number of equity shares outstanding during the year plus the weighted average number of equity shares that would be issued on conversion of all the dilutive potential equity shares into equity shares.

-(₹ in Lakhs) Sr. No. Particulars For the year ended 31 st March, 2023 For the year ended 31 st March, 2022 A) Net profit attributable to equity holders (₹ In lakhs) 320.68 332.62 B) Weighted average number of ordinary shares 89,619 89,619 C) Face value per share (INR) 10 10 D) Basic earnings per share (INR) 357.83 371.15 E) Diluted earnings per share (INR) 357.83 371.15
+Sr. No. Particulars For the year ended 31 st March, 2024 For the year ended 31st March, 2023 A) Net profit attributable to equity holders 500.74 320.68 B) Weighted average number of equity shares 89,619 89,619 C) Face value per share (₹) 10.00 10.00 D) Basic and Diluted earnings per share (₹) 558.74 357.82

-NOTE 27 RELATED PARTY DISCLOSURES
+NOTE 29: RELATED PARTY DISCLOSURES

-Related party disclosures, as required by notified Ind AS 24 - 'Related Party Disclosures' are given below:
+Related party disclosures, as required by Ind AS 24 on 'Related Party Disclosures' are given below: